 5. Rethink your hair removal routine

 Disposable razors are almost just as bad for the environment as toothbrushes.
 Razors really only last for 6-9 shaves, after which they’re blunt and destined for landfill.
 Apparently, the average person who shaves daily or near-daily can go through around 40-50 disposable razors a year.
 Which could end up being around 2,400 razors (or more) over a lifetime of shaving.
 Yikes!
 Makes you feel sick when you put it that way, especially when you could use a reusable safety razor.
-Sure, they’re trickier to master, but they’re better for the planet (and your bank account), so get round ’em.
+Sure, they’re trickier to master, but they’re better for the planet (and your bank account), so get right round ’em.

 And if you’re not a fan of shaving, why not bite the bullet and try at-home IPL or laser hair removal.